This Quinoa Salad is a one bowl meal. Full of nutritious deliciousness. It’s:

-- To make the dressing: stir together the lemon zest and juice, Dijon mustard, maple syrup, salt and pepper.
-Whisk in the olive oil until you have an emulsion.
-TASTE and add more oil if necessary and adjust the seasonings to your liking.
+- To make the dressing: stir together the lemon zest and juice, Dijon mustard, maple syrup and black pepper.
+Whisk in the water, TASTE and add more lemon juice or maple syrup if necessary and adjust the seasonings to your liking.

 - Pour the dressing over the salad and toss well.
 Add more fresh herbs if desired.